 VA Loan Inspection Requirements

-Checking for Problems
+Checking the Property for Problems

 - Windows – Any broken window will need to be repaired before the VA loan can be closed.
 A broken window can cause higher utility costs and possibly invite crime through a negative image.

-- Electrical system – The appraiser will review the home’s electrical system to make sure there is proper lighting and working outlets for necessary appliances.
+- Electrical system – The VA appraiser will review the home’s electrical system to make sure there is proper lighting and working outlets for necessary appliances.

 - Heat/Air – Depending on the part of the country where the home is located, having proper heat or proper air conditioning can be a necessity.
 For example, in the upper northern states where temperatures can drop well below freezing at night during the winter, having a proper source of heat can literally save lives.
 On the other hand, in the deep south where temperatures can get up to 100 or above during the summer, a good working air conditioner can prevent health problems.

-- Proper roof – The appraiser will thoroughly check the condition of the roof to see if there are any holes or leaks.
+- Proper roof – The VA appraiser will thoroughly check the condition of the roof to see if there are any holes or leaks.
 A small leak can turn in to a major problem if left unattended and lead to thousands of dollars of damage.

 Safety for Buyer and Lender

-The purpose of the home appraisal and VA minimum property requirements is to ensure that the home is safe for living.
+The purpose of the home appraisal and these VA property requirements is to ensure that the home is safe for living.
 Considering that the VA mortgage was originally designed to provide easy access to homes for veterans returning from World War II, it makes sense that lenders would want the home to be safe for these soldiers.

-Having a safe home that is in good working condition also provides a sense of security for the lender and their investment in the property.
+Having a safe home that is in good working condition also provides a sense of security for the VA lender and their investment in the property.

 VA Minimum Property Requirements